galacticnuclei/concurrent-search-engine/README.md

 # Key Learnings

-This project involved building a production-style search system and required concepts from:
+This project required concepts from:

 * Concurrent Systems
 * Databases